joyrider3774/PinballX_Launcher_app/README.md

 ### LAUNCHBUTTON
 joystick button to be used to confirm the selection and launch the game (Default = 0 / A Button on xbox 360 joypad)

+### LAUNCHBUTTON2
+Alternate joystick button to be used to confirm the selection and launch the game (Default = 1 / B Button on xbox 360 joypad)

 ### QUITBUTTON
 joystick button to be used to quit the launcher (Default = 6 / back Button on xbox 360 joypad)